 The advice sheets below have the latest information on food standards.
 If you need more advice call 01753 475111 (Regulatory Services option).

 In the guide

-Food business operators (FBOs) may modify the information given and are responsible for the accuracy of changes that they make.
+Food business operators (FBO, which means any business involved in the manufacture or supply of food for human consumption, including retailers) can change the durability indication (best-before and best-before-end dates, not use-by dates) if necessary.
+They then become responsible for the accuracy of any changes that they make.
 This enables, amongst other things, FBOs to freeze a product if it is appropriate to do so.
 An FBO that freezes a product needs to indicate the new durability date and give the appropriate conditions of use and storage instructions.

 Most prepacked foods must also carry a batch and/or lot number so a product can be traced if necessary.

 Food that is highly perishable and therefore likely to pose a danger to human health after only a short time should be marked with a use-by date.

 Examples of food that should have a use-by date include: